 Should you use an online agent to sell your property?
 Are they any good?

 In my opinion, it really boils down to whether or not you can be bothered to (which includes taking into consideration the potential savings).
 That’s really it!.

-High-street agents are better suited for those that want to sit back and let someone else do the monkey-work for a premium.
-Of course, it’s an expensive King-of-all-Kong monkey’s you’ll be shelling out for.
+high street agents are better suited for those that want to sit back and let someone else do the monkey-work for a premium.
+Of course, it’s an expensive monkey you’ll be shelling out for.
 Online Estate Agents are better suited for those that don’t mind rolling up their sleeves, and doing the following for the sake of saving a small fortune…

 - Processing enquiries